juanfresia/coriolis/docs/jarl_spec.md

 ### Between scope:

 In a `between` scope, the rule must be valid between the callings of two certain checkpoints (that may or may not be different).
 These two checkpoints _are included_ inside the scope considered for the rule validation.
-The syntax of a complete rule with a `before` scope is:
+The syntax of a complete rule with a `between` scope is:

 ```
 between <checkpoint_1> and [ next | previous ] <checkpoint_2>: